 A lot of these are in the pipeline already.

-You know, and I I would say that the federal government should issue guidelines and issue them based on a densely populated area like New York.
+You know, and I would say that the federal government should issue guidelines and issue them based on a densely populated area like New York.

 That can't happen.

-You can't have the people in this country, especially after we're helping out workers and and hospital uh built rebuilding hospital supplies and ventilators and you know, face masks and shields and gloves and gowns and everything in between, and putting, you know, this 6.2 trillion dollar package together with it's that it's not about getting your budget balanced on the back of the American people right now.
+You can't have the people in this country, especially after we're helping out workers and hospital rebuilding hospital supplies and ventilators and face masks and shields and gloves and gowns and everything in between and putting this $6.2 trillion package together.

 That would be an abuse of the system.

-If you get wanted if you're anywhere near Sweet Baby James is part of what happens, but medical privacy is paramount.
+You get wanded if you're anywhere near Sweet Baby James is part of what happens.

-Civil liberty's paramount.
+Civil liberties paramount.

-Our constitution doesn't get thrown out the window or shredded because of a pandemic.
+Our Constitution doesn't get thrown out the window or shredded because of a pandemic.

-Uh no government databases.
+No government databases.

-And, you know, if you're gonna drag a guy out of a mass transit bus in Pennsylvania, you know, maybe as we consider the millions and tens of millions of gloves and masks, maybe we give police, firemen, EMTs extra ones because if they go on a bus, maybe the guy on the bus didn't have his or left his home, but he still needs to get to work.
+And, you know, if you're going to drag a guy out of a mass transit bus in Pennsylvania, you know, maybe as we consider the millions and tens of millions of gloves and masks, maybe we give police, firemen, EMTs extra ones because if they go on a bus, maybe the guy on the bus didn't have his or left his home, but he still needs to get to work.

 It's more challenging.

-Uh, is it possible to open them?
+Is it possible to open them?

-Yeah, maybe less uh capacity for the for the start.
+Yeah, maybe less capacity for the start.

 I'd like to see these places open.

-Um, furthermore, I'd like to see restaurants and open arenas for concerts and baseball games and football games happen.
+Furthermore, I'd like to see restaurants and open arenas for concerts and baseball games and football games happen.

 Maybe that's a part of it there.